Draughts make homes colder and increase heating costs for tenants. All rental properties must follow the draught stopping standard.

-Landlords that don’t meet their obligations under the healthy homes standards are in breach of the Residential Tenancies Act 1986.
-They may be liable for exemplary damages of up to $7,200.
+Landlords who do not meet their obligations under the healthy homes standards are in breach of the Residential Tenancies Act 1986 – and may face consequences, like financial penalties of up to $7200

 What is the draught stopping standard?